3 surprising myths about alcohol

 Having a high tolerance means it’s safe to drink more.

-Over time, drinking alcohol can increase your tolerance, so you might drink more before you can feel the effects.
-Drinking heavily may increase long-term health risks, including high blood pressure, heart disease and cancer, the Centers for Disease Control and Prevention (CDC) report.
+Over time, drinking alcohol can increase your tolerance.
+You might drink more before you can feel the effects.
+Excessive drinking may increase your risk of high blood pressure, heart disease and cancer, the Centers for Disease Control and Prevention (CDC) say.

-In general, having less alcohol is better for your health than having more.
-If you do drink, try to do so in moderation (one drink or less for women per day and two drinks or less for men per day).
+Having less alcohol is better for your health than having more.
+If you drink daily, try to do so in moderation.
+For women, try having one drink or less.
+For men, aim for two drinks or less, the CDC says.

 3